7 Herbal Tea Benefits for a Healthier Life

 Tea is beneficial for your digestive system because it can absorb gas, improve blood flow to the entire digestive tract and eliminate free radicals that can cause an upset stomach and indigestion.
 Herbal teas have phenols that can strengthen both stomach muscles and the muscles in your esophagus, which can reduce acid reflux and heartburn symptoms (7).
 Teas also enable your digestive tract to more easily absorb nutrients.

 Ginger contains the phenols gingerol and shogaol that help stimulate digestive juices such as saliva that help your body break down food (8).
-Ginger tea is popularly used to treat nausea since it interferes with serotonin receptors, which send the message to the brain that makes you feel like vomiting.
+Ginger tea is popularly used to treat nausea from motion sickness and morning sickness since it interferes with serotonin receptors, which send the message to the brain that makes you feel like vomiting.

 To aid in digestion, drink ginger tea before a meal or a small cup during your meal.
 For nausea, you can drink ginger tea beforehand to prevent symptoms or once you start feeling queasy.